 - Managing the processes for financial forecasting and budgets, and overseeing the preparation of all financial reporting

 - Advising on long-term business and financial planning

 - Establishing and developing relations with senior management and external partners and stakeholders

 - Reviewing all formal finance, HR and IT related procedures

-The role of CFO is extremely senior, so understandably a level of experience is expected for anyone applying for this role.
-A bachelor’s degree in the following will be expected for this role:
+The role of CFO is very senior, hence a high level of experience is expected for anyone applying for this role.
+A Bachelor’s degree in the following will be expected for this role:

 - Finance or Economics

 An MBA or CPA is also highly desirable.
-At least 10 years in the finance industry and experience in managing a team is a must – with examples of when they have demonstrated excellence in the workplace.
-A CFO must display an ability at interpersonal and communication skills both verbally and written.
+At least 10 years' experience in the finance industry and managing a team is a must – with examples of when they have demonstrated excellence in the workplace.
+A CFO must display a cohesive ability at interpersonal and communication skills, both verbally and written.
 They must be able to engage with staff at all levels of the organisation and exercise sound judgement.